Dart posted on Hacker News and is live on Launch YC today only—check it out!

 Believe it or not, poorly allocated tasks can lead to a productivity loss of up to 40%, according to a study by Atlassian.
 That’s a staggering amount of wasted potential!

-Task Allocation Based on Skills and Expertise
+1. Based on Skills and Expertise

-One method of task allocation is to assign tasks based on each team member's skills and expertise.
+One method is to assign tasks based on each team member's skills and expertise.
 Identify the specific areas where each individual excels and match them with tasks that require those skills.
-This not only ensures a high level of competency but also fosters a sense of ownership and accountability.

-For example, if you have a team member who is particularly skilled in data analysis, you can assign them tasks that involve crunching numbers and deriving insights from complex datasets.
+Example 1: If you have a team member who is particularly skilled in data analysis, you can assign them tasks that involve crunching numbers and deriving insights from complex datasets.

-On the other hand, if you have someone who is a great communicator, you can assign them tasks that involve client interactions and presentations.
+Example 2: If you have someone who is a great communicator, you can assign them tasks that involve client interactions and presentations.

 By aligning tasks with individual strengths, you can maximize productivity and efficiency within your team.

-Task Allocation Based on Workload
+2. Based on Workload

 Another method is to allocate tasks based on workload distribution.
 Keep track of the tasks at hand and assess the workload of each team member.
 Assign tasks accordingly, taking into consideration: